jax-ml/jax-ai-stack/docs/getting_started_with_jax_for_AI.md

 ## Who is this tutorial for?

-This tutorial is for those who want to get started using JAX to build and train neural network models.
+This tutorial is for those who want to get started using the JAX AI stack to build and train neural network models.
 It assumes some familiarity with numerical computing in Python with [NumPy](http://numpy.org), and assumes some conceptual familiarity with defining, training, and evaluating machine learning models.

 +++ {"id": "1Y92oUSGeoRz"}